karimsammouri/karimsammouri/README.md

   - Learned the essential skills necessary for success in teamwork and communication.
 </details>
 <details>
-  <summary>CSE 174: Fundamentals of Programming and Problem-Solving</summary>
+  <summary>CSE 174: Fundamentals of Programming and Problem Solving</summary>

   - Learned fundamental programming concepts such as language syntax and semantics, variable scope, data representation, formatting conventions, and Integrated Development Environments (IDEs).
   - Learned the fundamentals of Java and the process from source code to executable code, including the roles of the Java Compiler and the Java Virtual Machine (JVM).